Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 | 100 | 백 | baek | 백 명 — baeng myeong | 100 people |

 The regularity is helpful.
 Once you know 십 (sip, “ten”), 이십 (isip, “twenty”), 삼십 (samsip, “thirty”), 백 (baek, “hundred”), and 천 (cheon, “thousand”), you can read many practical numbers.
-That is why prices, dates, codes, floors, room numbers, and phone numbers usually feel more natural in Sino-Korean.
+That's why prices, dates, codes, floors, room numbers, and phone numbers usually feel more natural in Sino-Korean.

-Do not assume Sino-Korean numbers are “formal Korean” and native Korean numbers are “casual Korean.”
-That is too simple.
+Don't assume Sino-Korean numbers are “formal Korean” and native Korean numbers are “casual Korean.”
+That's too simple.
 The real issue is pairing. 세 시 (se si, “three o’clock”) is normal daily Korean, while 삼 분 (sam bun, “three minutes”) is also normal daily Korean.

 ▲ Visual guide showing common Korean number pairings: 세 시, 삼십 분, 열아홉 살, 십구 세, 책 세 권, 삼천 원, 이 층, and 백일 호